NFL Honors Poll: Picks for MVP, rookie of the year, more

 Who's going to win the division?
 Who's going to win the conference?
 Who's going to win the Super Bowl?

 Here, we're a little more individual-focused.
 This particular piece takes up the question of who's going to win the awards.
-You know, MVP, Coach of the Year, Rookies of the Year.
+You know, MVP, Coach of the Year, rookies of the year.
 That kind of stuff.

 Yes, it's prediction season all the way around.
 And as we look forward to the NFL season, here are our panel's best guesses for which individual NFL humans will take home the hardware when the 2018 season is over.